dangazineu/tako/docs/designs/exec-workflow-engine.md

 5.  **Long-Running Steps**:
     - Steps can be marked as `long_running: true`.
 When the engine encounters such a step, it will start the step's container and then immediately persist the workflow state and exit, returning the `<run-id>` to the user.
     - The container will continue to run in the background.
 The user can check its status with `tako status <run-id>` and resume the workflow with `tako exec --resume <run-id>` once the long-running step has completed.
-    - It is the responsibility of the workflow author to ensure that the long-running step will eventually complete and that there is a way to determine its completion (e.g., by writing a file, updating a status in a database).
-The `tako/poll@v1` built-in step is provided for this purpose.
+    - It is the responsibility of the workflow author to ensure that the long-running step will eventually complete and that there is a way to determine its completion.
+The `tako/poll@v1` built-in step is provided for this purpose, which can monitor for conditions like the completion of a container or the existence of a file.
+    - **Output Capture**: To capture outputs from a long-running step, the step must have a `produces` block.
+The long-running process is responsible for writing its outputs to a JSON file at the well-known path `.tako/outputs.json` within the step's workspace.
+When the workflow is resumed and a subsequent polling step confirms completion, the engine will read this file to populate the outputs into the workflow state, making them available to downstream steps.
     - **Failure Detection**: The engine does not actively monitor long-running steps for crashes or system reboots.
 If a container crashes, it will simply exit.
 It is up to the workflow author to use the `tako/poll@v1` step with appropriate timeouts and checks to detect such failures.
-For example, a polling step could check for the existence of a "success" file, and if the file is not present after a certain amount of time, the workflow would fail.
+For example, a polling step can check the exit code of the long-running step's container.
     - **System Reboot Recovery**: When a system reboots while a long-running container is executing, the container will be lost.
 During workflow resumption, the engine will detect that the referenced container no longer exists and will restart the long-running step from the beginning.
 The engine accomplishes this by checking container existence before attempting to poll or resume from a long-running step.
 While this means some work may be repeated, it ensures consistent behavior and prevents the workflow from becoming permanently stuck.
     - **Orphaned Container Management**: To prevent resource leaks from long-running containers that become orphaned, the engine will implement automatic cleanup mechanisms:
       - **Container Labeling**: All `tako`-managed containers are labeled with metadata including the run ID and creation timestamp.